jacksonianrtaylor/movie_rec_proj/README.md

 ## Overview

-There are three input features to he model
+There are three input features to the final model (features 1 2 and 3)

-Each of these features standon their own as predicitons the target movies rating...
+Each of these features stand on their own as predicitons the target movies rating but they each have a different method of doing so.

-The model takes features_1 2 and 3 as inputs the model for traning and testing...
+This is why there combination in a linear model is effecttive even if the benefits are marginal comapared to the most effective feature (feature_3).

 ## Content Based Filtering: